vasilvalkov/TA-2016-CSharp-Advanced/09 Workshop - Strings and Text/02_MultiverseCommunication/README.md

 | 11  | YLO |
 | 12  | PLA |

-### The message is written as a sequence of digits.
+The message is written as a **sequence of digits**.
 The last digit of the number (the most right one) has a value as shown in the above table.
-The next digit on the left has a value 13 times bigger than the shown in the above table, the next digit on the left has 13\*13 times bigger value than the shown in the table and so on.
-Since our masters are too lazy after so much pizza and do not want to think (and code C\# too), you task is to translate the message into its decimal representation.
+The next digit on the left has a value **13** times bigger than the shown in the above table, the next digit on the left has **13\*13** times bigger value than the shown in the table and so on.
+Since our masters are too lazy after so much pizza and do not want to think (and code C\# too), you task is to **translate the message into its decimal representation**.
 With your help, our heroes can fall asleep calmly, knowing other universes exist somewhere.

 ### Input